KxSystems/docs/docs/architecture/rq.md

 A kdb+ process acting as an RDB stores a current day’s data in-memory for client queries.
 It can write its contents to disk at end-of-day, clearing out it in-memory data to prepare for the next day.
-After writting data to disk, it will instruct a HDB to load the written data.
+After writing data to disk, it instructs a HDB to load the written data.

 ### Customization